IBM/event-automation/_eem_11.8/07-events-and-api-mgmt/05-concepts.md

 API stands for Application Programming Interface.
 An API defines a contract which describes a service that can be invoked by a client.
 Depending on the technology or protocols being used, these contracts can be defined and documented in a variety of different ways, such as [OpenAPI](#openapi), used typically for synchronous APIs, or [AsyncAPI](#asyncapi) for asynchronous APIs.

-In {{site.data.reuse.eem_name}}, Kafka topics are the back-end service being invoked by a client, and are represented as a [virtual topic](../../about/key-concepts/#virtual-topic) as the API for that topic.
+In {{site.data.reuse.eem_name}}, Kafka topics are the backend service being invoked by a client, and are represented as a [virtual topic](../../about/key-concepts/#virtual-topic) as the API for that topic.

 ### OpenAPI
 {: #openapi}